iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

      - In Activity/Fragment, initialize ViewModel using ‘ViewModelProvider’, observe LiveData, and set up data binding.
      - Handle user interactions in ViewModel by exposing methods for click events or other actions.
 6. Explain the difference between onSaveInstanceState and onRestoreInstanceState methods, and when method is called in the Activity Lifecycle.
-   - onSaveInstanceState and onRestoreInstanceState are methods used to manage an Activity’s state during configuration changes or when the system kills the app.
+   - onSaveInstanceState and onRestoreInstanceState are methods used to manage the stage of Activity during configuration changes or when the system kills the app.
    - onSaveInstanceState is called before the activity is destroyed, allowing you to save data in a Bundle.
-This method is invoked when the OS needs to reclaim resources or during orientation change.
-It ensures that important UI states persist across these events.
+This OS kills an application when the it needs to reclaim resources or during orientation change.
+It ensures that important UI states persist across these changes.
    - onRestoreInstanceState is called after onStart() if there’s saved instance state.
 It restores the saved data from the Bundle provided by onSaveInstanceState.
 Use this method to restore UI states rather than onCreate(), as it guarantees the restored state is available even if the activity was killed.
 7. How do you handle multiple screen sizes and resolutions in Android Studio to ensure your app works on various devices?
    - To handle multiple screen sizes and resolutions in Android Studio, follow these steps:
-     - Use density-independent units (dp or dip) for dimensions instead of pixels.
+     - Use density-independent units (dp) for dimensions instead of pixels.
      - Implement responsive layouts using ConstraintLayout, RelativeLayout, or LinearLayout with weights to adapt UI elements’ positions and sizes.
      - Create alternative layout files for different screen orientations (landscape/portrait) and sizes (small/normal/large/xlarge).
      - Utilize the “smallest width” resource qualifier (swdp) to target specific device widths.